chipsalliance/firrtl-spec/spec.md

 types, and _property_ types.
 Ground types are fundamental and are not composed of other types.
 Aggregate types and reference types are composed of one or more aggregate or ground types.
 Reference types may not contain other reference types.
-Property types represents information about the circuit that is not hardware.
+Property types represent information about the circuit that is not hardware.

 ## Ground Types